DuPage County Real Estate Litigation Attorneys

 - Breach of Covenant of Quiet Enjoyment: Tenants have the right to “quiet enjoyment” when leasing commercial property.
 When this right is disrupted, tenants may seek damages.

-- Breach of Warranty: Similar to constructive eviction, this can occur when the warranty of habitability in a commercial contract is broken.
+- Breach of Warranty: Like constructive eviction, this can occur when the warranty of habitability in a commercial contract is broken.
 To obtain relief, however, the tenant must once again prove that the habitability problems resulted from landlord actions.

 - Trespassing: If a person or party knowingly enters or remains within a commercial property after being notified that it is forbidden, they may be charged with criminal trespassing.
 Our attorneys help clients with restraining orders and injunctive relief in such cases.